Mercury-vapor lamp: UV curing

 Mercury-vapor lamps are used in the printing industry to cure inks.
 These are typically high powered to rapidly cure and set the inks used.
 They are enclosed and have protections to prevent human exposure as well as specialised exhaust systems to remove the ozone generated.

 Molecular spectroscopy

+Fluorescence microscopy is a technique that uses a mercury arc lamp and a fluorescent tag to label, and visualize, specific organisms or substances not visible to the naked eye.

 High-pressure mercury-vapor (and some specially designed metal-halide) lamps find application in molecular spectroscopy due to providing useful broadband continuum ("noise") energy at millimeter and terahertz wavelengths, owing to the high electron temperature of the arc plasma; the main UV emission line of ionized mercury (254 nm) correlates to a blackbody of T= 11,500 K. This property makes them among the very few simple, inexpensive sources available for generating such frequencies.
 For example, a standard 250-watt general-lighting mercury lamp produces significant output from 120 GHz to 6 THz.
 In addition, shorter wavelengths in the mid-infrared are emitted from the hot quartz arc-tube envelope.
 As with the ultraviolet output, the glass outer bulb is largely opaque at these frequencies and thus for this purpose needs to be removed (or omitted in purpose-made lamps).